hurwitzlab/biosys-analytics/lectures/08-python-patterns/python-common-patterns.md

 # Common Patterns in Python

+> "To me programming is more than an important practical art.
+It is also a gigantic undertaking in the foundations of knowledge." - Grace Hopper

 ## Get positional command-line arguments

 You can get the command-line arguments using `sys.argv` (argument vector), but it's annoying that the name of the Python program itself is in the first position (`sys.argv[0]`).
 To skip over this, take a slice of the argument vector starting at the second position (index `1`) which will succeed even if there are no arguments -- you'll get an empty list, which is safe.